-The directors have recommended and paid a dividend of £6.0 million during the year (2019: £48.2 million).
+The directors have recommended and paid a dividend of £17.0 million during the year (2020: £6.0 million).
+No further dividends have been proposed or declared post year end.

 Financial risk management objectives and policies and future prospects

 Details of the company's financial risk management objectives and policies and future prospects can be found within the principal risks and uncertainties and financial risk management objectives and policies section of the Strategic Report and form part of this report by cross-reference.